ravichas/git-demo/README.md

 # git-demo

+# git-demo

-This repository is a **teaching sandbox** used to demonstrate core Git and GitHub workflows in class.
+This repository is a **teaching sandbox** used for live demonstrations of Git and GitHub workflows.

-It is intentionally minimal and is **not tied to any specific course** (Bioinformatics, Data Science, ML, etc.).
+It is intentionally reused, reset, and modified during class to illustrate how Git tracks changes over time.

+---

-## What this repo is used for
+## Purpose of this repository

-This repo is used to demonstrate:
+This repository is used to demonstrate:

-- Cloning a GitHub repository
+- Cloning a GitHub repository into Google Colab
-- Creating directories and files inside a repo
+- Creating directories and files inside a repository
-- Adding, committing, and pushing changes
+- Staging, committing, and pushing changes
-- Copying a project directory from Google Drive into a GitHub repo
-- Using Git from Google Colab or a local machine

-## Important clarification (common confusion)

-> You **cannot clone a directory into GitHub**.

-You can:
-- **Clone a repository** *from* GitHub to your machine or Colab
-- **Add a directory** to a repository by committing and pushing files
+- Deleting directories and committing removals

-Git tracks **files**, not empty directories.
+- Understanding that Git tracks **changes**, not folders
+- Working with an ephemeral environment (Google Colab) and a persistent remote (GitHub)

+The contents of this repository may change frequently as part of live demos.

+---

+## Important note for students

+> ⚠️ **This is NOT a project or assignment repository.**

+- Do **not** rely on this repository for permanent files
+- Do **not** submit work here
+- Do **not** assume files will persist between classes

+Students should use their **own GitHub repositories** for assignments and projects.

+---

+## Why files appear and disappear

+Google Colab runs on a temporary virtual machine.
+Each class session starts from a clean environment, but GitHub retains the repository history.

+As part of the demo, directories (such as `demos/`) may be:
+- created
+- modified
+- deleted
+- recreated

+This is intentional and demonstrates how version control works.

+---

+## How to follow along in class

+1. Clone this repository into Colab
+2. Observe changes via `git status`
+3. Watch how commits reflect additions and deletions
+4. Practice the same workflow in your own repository

+---

-## Structure
+## Key takeaway

-Demo materials may appear under:
+> GitHub reflects your **commit history**, not your local filesystem state.